Pinterest Pixel

 Compound Interest Semiannually

-STEP 4: Ensure B2 is formatted as a percentage and B3 as a number (years).
+STEP 4: Format interest rate as a percentage and years as a number.

 Compound Interest Semiannually